dankuck/dankuck.github.io/_posts/2017-03-06-distributed-social-networks-are-dead.md

 <div class="illustration">
     <img src="/assets/South_Shetland-2016-Deception_Island–Chinstrap_penguin_(Pygoscelis_antarctica)_04.jpg" />
-    Socknet was quite niche, only truly targeting my interests.
+    Socknet was niche.
+Too niche.
+This is me, being the only person on Socknet.
 </div>

 Like with any endeavor, what we each should have looked for was a niche.
 A small community could rally around a network and call it theirs.
 Twitter courted the tech community.
 Facebook won over the college community.